Michala Gregorová

 What’s your job at Miton?

 • External communications.
-Essentially the Miton brand.
-It carries a lot of important values, and I make sure that these are seen and their essence not distorted.
+Essentially, the Miton brand.
+It carries a lot of essential values, and I make sure that these are seen and their essence is not distorted.

 • Internal communications.
-So our founders are interconnected as much as possible.
-It shortens the distance.
+So that our founders are as interconnected as possible, it shortens the distance.

 • Knihobot.
-Online second-hand bookshop, with a team that is both talented and distinctive.
-I feel good there, and sometimes even useful.
+Online second-hand bookshop with a team that is both talented and distinctive.
+I feel good there, and sometimes even helpful.

 • Re-commerce.
-I don’t like buying new things, so it makes enormous sense to give things at least a second life.
+I don’t like buying new things, so giving things at least a second life makes enormous sense.
+We even publish news from re-commerce on Twitter under the brand Zirkuliere!.

 • The podcast.
 It’s called Cinkátko, and I try to discuss practical business topics with people from practice.